• Skip to primary navigation

 When substituting chipotle chili powder for sweet paprika, use half as much of the chipotle powder to avoid making your dish too spicy.

-With its bold flavor and versatility, chipotle chili powder is a great addition to any pantry.
+With its bold flavor and versatility, chipotle chili powder is a good addition to any pantry.

 4 - Guajillo Chili Powder